Chemical Industry Safety Programs

 Hazardous chemicals pose such a significant threat to workers because their harm can remain undetected for years.
 As humans, we have a tendency to ignore safety precautions if we cannot instantly assess the severity of a risk.
 A nail gun seems more dangerous than a sheet of foam containing PVC, but in reality, we should be more wary of the silent killer: hazardous chemicals.

-This is why it is critical for you to train your employees with thorough chemical safety compliance programs.
+This is why you must train your employees with thorough chemical safety compliance programs.
 Safety programs for your company will be dependent upon the nature of your work, and the specific kinds of chemicals that exist within your workplace.
 However, here are some common programs to consider:

 • Respirator Use